-A community engaged learning project done with HEAL Utah by Matt Woodman, Alex Veilleux, Connor Estes, Nick Litizzette, Alyssa Jains, and Ian McMillan.
+Matt Woodman, Alex Veilleux, Connor Estes, Nick Litizzette, Alyssa Jains, & Ian McMillan (Dr. Jennifer Follstad Shah)

 Community Engaged Learning

-A video highlighting Alex Veilleux's and Quinn Graves' community engaged learning projects for Adrienne Cachelin's Environmental Justice course.
+This video highlights Alex Veilleux's and Quinn Graves' community engaged learning projects for Dr. Adrienne Cachelin's Environmental Justice course.

 Climate Change Video